-ThreeMain Liquid Dish Soap Refill ($7.99)
+ThreeMain Liquid Dish Soap Refill ($10.99)

-cleancult Foaming Hand Soap Refill ($6.75)
+cleancult Foaming Hand Soap Refill ($9.99)

-6. Common Good
+6. Common Good dish soap

 Common Good's founder Sacha Dunn envisions a world where every supermarket has stations you can visit to refill your soap whenever it's running low.
 And she's getting there!

-Common Good Dish Soap ($6.99)
+Common Good Dish Soap ($9.00)

-Blueland Multi-Surface Refill Packs ($2)
+Blueland Multi-Surface Refill Packs ($6/ 3-pack)

-Soapply Refill Hand Wash ($31.50)
+Soapply Refill Hand Wash ($38.70)